Wondering Which Accessories Go In Your Aquarium

 Water Conditioner

-Don’t forget this one, because it could quickly kill all the fish in your tank if you don’t treat your water before adding it.
+Don’t forget this one because it could quickly kill all the fish in your tank if you don’t treat your water before adding it.
 Think of it as the oxygen of the tank’s water, if there’s anything like that.

 Cleaning Tools

 Scrubbers will help you scrub algae off of decorations and hard-to-reach surfaces, as well as from the glass of your aquarium.
-Some of them even come with a magnetic back to easily remove the algae from the scrubber.
+Some even come with a magnetic back to easily remove the algae from the scrubber.

 Lighting

 Many people like to choose live plants for their tank, and while they’re a good option for a community tank, they won’t flourish without proper lighting.
 You can go with compact fluorescent bulbs or LED lights that don’t get too hot to handle.
 Just make sure you have the right lighting for your plants.
+This can sometimes be quite a difficult task, so try reading online articles like those on Underwater Photo Ring for a more in-depth tutorial.

 Nitrates and pH